John-Kingham/random-old-books/README.md

 - A **Thank You** section that contains a thank-you message and a homepage button (user story 4).
 - An **Events List** section containing details of upcoming events (user story 5).
 - An **Event Booking Form** section that contains the event booking form (user story 5).
-- A **Newsletter Sign-up** section containing a description of the newsletter and a sign-up button (user story 6).
+- A **Newsletter Sign-up** section containing a description of the newsletter and a sign-up form (user story 6).

-These sections were allocated to various web pages based on their importance and the intuitive flow of information that most users would expect (e.g. putting the list of events directly above the event booking form).
+These sections were allocated across four pages based on their importance and the intuitive flow of information that most users would expect (e.g. putting the list of events directly above the event booking form).

 The resulting structure is shown below.